 The best loft beds tend to incorporate a storage area, desk, or play space separated by curtains into their design—and if they don’t, you can add those things yourself.
 If your loft bed is a simple, bare-bones raised bed, you can still make the most out of that space.
 Pick out a desk to create a study space beneath, or attach curtains to block off the space for storage or a hideaway play area.

 The principles for finding a loft bed mattress is similar to that of bunk beds.
 This means you’ll want to follow the same rules for considering the loft bed mattress size.
 Try to follow the same considerations for mattress height for bunk beds.

 Read Our Full Guide: Best Rated Loft Beds

 Is it Safe to Sleep on the Top Bunk?

-This is the question most parents face when their kids come asking for a bunk bed.
-Parents want to give their little ones everything they want in life.
+This is the question some parents face when their kids come asking for a bunk bed.
+Many parents naturally yearn to give their little ones everything they want in life.
 However, safety is obviously the priority.